Full time and Part time Enrollment Options Available for 2022-2023!

-Any student attending a public school in Wisconsin is eligible to participate in the State’s new Part-Time Open Enrollment program.
+Any high school student attending a public school in Wisconsin is eligible to participate in the State’s Part-Time Open Enrollment program.
 Students remain enrolled in their regular school for the majority of their classes while taking 1 – 2 classes online at eAchieve Academy.
 Students who attend a private or parochial school may still attend eAchieve Academy on a part-time basis, but tuition will be required.

 Explore Non-Traditional Classes